data-addict-com/data-addict-com.github.io/_posts/2023-12-09-five-sql-tips-you-probably-never-heard-about.md

 ### Example

-For example, we want to know the average age from each continent of the following datas:
+For example, we want to know the average age from each continent of the following data:
 ```
 NAME,AGE,COUNTRY,CONTINENT
 ALICE,20,FRANCE,EUROPE